-In December 2019, the Federal Minister for Health announced that health insurance premiums were set to increase by an industry-weighted average of 2.92% on 1 April 2020.
+In December 2020, the Federal Minister for Health announced that health insurance premiums would increase by an industry-weighted average of 2.74% on 1 April 2021.
+Let’s take a look at the history of private health insurance rate rises, and how it could impact your monthly bills.

 What does a health insurance rate rise mean for me?

-According to the Minister for Health, singles would have paid an extra $35.36 per year on average for their health insurance following a 2.92% increase to premiums, while families would have paid $103.48 more.
+According to the Minister for Health, singles will pay an extra $59.28 per year on average for their health insurance following a 2.74% increase to premiums on 1 April 2021.
+In addition, families will pay an average of $126.88 more.*

 Has the rate change been affected by COVID-19?